cheesce/FrozenCookies/README.md

  - Calculates all sorts of stuff having to do with Golden Cookies.
  - Optionally, will automatically click Golden Cookies when they appear.
  - Calculates all sorts of stuff having to do with Heavenly Chips.
- - Displays a timer for the following items: Next Golden Cookie, Time left in Frenzy, Time until next Heavenly Chip.
+ - Optionally, Displays a timer for the following items: Next Golden Cookie, Time left in Frenzy, Time until next Heavenly Chip.
- - Displays a second timer for the time to completion of Golden Cookie Bank, Next Purchase, and the end of a Chain of Purchases.
+ - Optionally, Displays a second timer for the time to completion of Golden Cookie Bank, Next Purchase, and the end of a Chain of Purchases.
  - Calculates far more building/upgrade efficiency information that any person ever wants to know, and displays it in a not extremely user friendly manner.
  - Automatically updates to the most recent version upon load.
 Regardless of if that version is better or not.
  - Might not eat all of your cookies.